-My primary research interests involve understanding the ecological and evolutionary consequences of climate change in the Arctic.
+My primary research interests involve understanding the ecological and evolutionary consequences of climate change in the tundra, particular in the Arctic.
 Why the Arctic?
 This area has experienced the most rapid warming of anywhere in the world, and this trend is predicted to continue.
 The Arctic is home to an abundance of wildlife (see the photo gallery for proof!) and the permafrost contains an enormous amount of stored carbon.
 Thus, understanding how climate change will affect Arctic ecosystems is important not only for the Arctic itself, but also for the rest of the planet.

 Patterns in plant functional traits